 Incorporated on April 17, 1911, the Town of Palm Beach is governed under a council-manager form of government by an elected mayor and a five member Town Council.
 The Mayor, who is elected directly by the voters and serves two-year terms, holds unique powers as the town’s ombudsman and intergovernmental leader and is not a member of the governing body.
 The five members of the Town Council are elected at large, on a non-partisan basis, and serve overlapping two year terms.

 The Town Manager, a professional manager, acts as the chief administrative officer for the town and is appointed annually by the governing body.
-The Town Manager appoints and supervises the senior management team, which includes the Deputy Town Manager and the Department Directors.
+The Town Manager appoints and supervises the senior management team.